Jarbugeri/MPPT-Neural_Network/README.md

 A mppt neural network project for  Danilo's class
 Este projeto contem um Bando de dado com V,I,Rad,Temp e Duty

-Installing with Anaconda
+# Installing TensorFlow with Anaconda #

 The Anaconda installation is community supported, not officially supported.
 Take the following steps to install TensorFlow in an Anaconda environment:
 Follow the instructions on the Anaconda download site to download and install Anaconda.
 Create a conda environment named tensorflow by invoking the following command:

-C:> conda create -n tensorflow pip python=3.5
-Activate the conda environment by issuing the following command:
+> C:> conda create -n tensorflow pip python=3.5 Activate the conda environment by issuing the following command:

 C:> activate tensorflow